 Connection issues sometimes result from substandard or broken cables.
 If you’re not so confident about your cable, simply replace it with a new one.
 When it’s done, open your game and see if the problem persists.

 The router is another essential part of your internet setup.
 Make sure your cables are securely plugged into your router.
 LED lights on the ports should be blinking too.
 Also don’t forget, sometimes the easiest and quickest way to fix a network problem is to restart your router.

 But if you’re consistently having network problem on PC and mobile devices, maybe it’s time for you to upgrade your router.

 Method 3: Update your network driver

-If Destiny 2 keeps disconnecting after you checked your network equipment, the issue is very likely caused by your network driver.
+If Destiny 2 keeps lagging or disconnecting when there’s nothing wrong with your network equipment, the issue is very likely caused by a faulty or outdated network driver.

-Also, if you’re using a gaming motherboard, you’ll need additional drivers to unlock the edgy features of your network card.
+Also, if you’re using a gaming motherboard, you might need additional drivers to unlock the edgy features of your network card.
 These features often include latency optimization.